What is the Beach Flag System?

 What is the South Walton Fire District's position on placement of AEDs?

-Persons or entities that acquire an AED notify the South Walton Fire District Captain of EMS.
+Persons or entities that acquire an AED notify the South Walton Fire District Chief of EMS.

 A licensed physician or medical authority provides medical oversight to ensure quality control handled by South Walton Fire District.

 Persons responsible for using the AED are trained in CPR and how to use an AED.
 See AHA website HERE for training classes